Robust Universal Braiding with Non-semisimple Ising Anyons: Unrolled quantum groups and modified traces

 Unlike the usual semisimple theory, where quantum dimensions of simple objects are strictly positive, the modified dimensions of many objects in the non-semisimple theory are real, but not positive.
 This means that there is no hope that the TQFT constructed in \cite{BCGP1} is unitary.
 However, in the next section, we will recall the results from \cite{GLPMS} showing that the TQFT arising from a non-semisimple category of representations of the unrolled quantum group for $\mathfrak{sl}_2$ is Hermitian.
 This means that the TQFT will produce non-degenerate bilinear forms with an indefinite signature.

 Given an endomorphism $f \maps V \to V$, the \textit{quantum trace} is defined by

 so that the quantum dimension is the quantum trace of the identity map on $V$.
 However, if $V$ is an object of vanishing quantum dimension, the quantum trace of any endomorphism of $V$ will always vanish as well.
-However, it is possible to renormalize the quantum trace if we restrict to the category of projective representations, which includes the $V_{\alpha}$.
-Recall our notation when $V$ is simple, then for $f \in \End(V)=\C\Id_V$ we write $f = \brk{f}_V \Id_V$.
+When $V$ is simple, $f \in \End(V)=\C\Id_V$ and we write $f = \brk{f}_V \Id_V$.

-Intuitively, the modified trace is obtained from \eqref{eq:diag-trace} by cutting along a projective object $V$.
-If $V$ is simple, then this procedure produces an endomorphism of $V$ and we set
+Intuitively, the modified trace is obtained from \eqref{eq:diag-trace} by cutting along an object $V$.
+If $V$ is simple, then this procedure produces an endomorphism of $V$, and we set

+so that the modified trace of $f$ is $\mt_V(f) := \md(V)\brk{f}_V$ and is nonzero as desired.
+The scalar $\md(V)$ is the modified dimension of $V$ and equals the modified trace of the identity morphism of $V$.
+The modified trace on the category of finite-dimensional weight $\Ubar$-representations in this paper is normalized so that

-so that the modified trace $\mt_V(f) := \md(V)\brk{f}_V$, which is nonzero in general.
-Making this intuitive notion rigorous requires that the cutting process is independent of where the cut takes place, and it requires compatibility with the usual notion of trace when part of a larger diagram involving an endomorphism of a projective, see Appendix~\ref{app:trace}.
+where $\qn x = q^x-q^{-x}$.
+Making this intuitive notion rigorous requires that the cutting process is independent of where the cut takes place, and it requires compatibility with the usual notion of trace when part of a larger diagram involving an endomorphism of a neglecton, see Appendix~\ref{app:trace}.